-- Japan Rail Pass: Each of my 5 day Japan guides make good use of the Japan Rail pass.
-You can order a 7 day pass online or from a local travel agency.
-The cost varies from company to company, but should be around $200.
+- Japan Rail Pass: Each of my 5 day Japan guides make good use of the Japan Rail Pass.
+You can order a 7 day pass and have it delivered to your home, or to a local travel agent.
+Just remember to order it in advance of your trip!

 - Local Transit: From bus loops to subways, you’ll be making use of Japan’s efficient and affordable public transit.
 Japan is also very walkable, so you can save a few bucks by traveling shorter distances on foot.

 - Accommodation: This is the most variable depending on your travel preferences.
 You could get a hostel bunk for $20/night, a mid-range hotel room for $100/night, or a nice ryokan room for $200+/night.